JaydenProgram/EmojiGame/README.md

 ## Overview

 This project implements a real-time hand gesture recognition application using AI and machine learning techniques.
 The application captures pose data from a webcam, processes it using pose detection models, and classifies the detected gestures in real-time.
-The project aims to demonstrate the feasibility and practicality of using AI for interactive applications, particularly in the domain of gesture recognition.
+The project shows how pose detection can be used to play basic games like falling emojis for example.

 ## Features